 What are the best tools for sales reporting?

 ERP is highly recommended for sales reporting for small businesses.
 It integrates data from multiple sources and automates report generation, saving time.
 CRM platforms are also excellent options for tracking customer interactions and pipeline progress.
+Sales analysis tools help in tracking customer interactions and pipeline progress, providing deeper insights into sales trends and aiding in strategic planning.

 Why are sales report templates important?